Hive unsupported interfaces and features in on cloud

 property, but can be overridden for the database by setting the CREATE DATABASE MANAGEDLOCATION parameter. - CREATE INDEX and related index commands were removed in Hive 3, and consequently are not

-In CDP, you use the Hive 3 default ORC columnar file formats to achieve the performance benefits of indexing.
+In Cloudera, you use the Hive 3 default ORC columnar file formats to achieve the performance benefits of indexing.
 Materialized Views with automatic query rewriting also improves performance.
-Indexes migrated to CDP are preserved but render any Hive tables with an undroppable index.
+Indexes migrated to Cloudera are preserved but render any Hive tables with an undroppable index.
 To drop the index, google the Known Issue for CDPD-23041.

 - Hive metastore (HMS) high availablility (HA) load balancing in CDH